ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 summary of these goals, while also noting where security goals are in conflict, i.e., that achievement of one goal precludes another, such as backwards compatibility.

-**Unforgability.** One goal is security of hybrid signature schemes, in particular that EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure.
+**Unforgeability.** One goal is security of hybrid signature schemes, in particular that EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure.
 There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA seucurity of the hybrid signature relies solely on the security of one of the ingredient